nada-3glan/Airline-Delay-Analysis/README.md

 Key Components
 1. Total Flights:
-  DAX Logic: VAR TotalFlights = COUNTROWS(DelayedFlights)

    Counts the total number of flights in the dataset.
 This value serves as the denominator for the NPS calculation.

- 2. Promoters:
+ 3. Promoters:

          Represents flights that meet the following conditions:

           Arrival delay is within an acceptable range (between -10 and 10 minutes).
             The flight was neither canceled nor diverted.

   These flights are considered "on-time" and are seen as positive contributors to performance.